-We provide wealth management services, insurance brokerage services and asset management services to our clients.
+We provide wealth management services, insurance brokerage services, asset management services and other services to our clients.
 These complementary service capabilities enable us to offer customized, value-adding and integrated services to our HNWI clients.
 We offer a broad range of products, including real estate products, private equity and venture capital funds and foreign currency denominated insurance policies.
 Our revenues have been primarily generated from our businesses in China.
 Our overseas businesses consist of insurance brokerage services and foreign currency denominated products under our wealth management services.